Markaba: History

 The SWP further noted: "A village containing the remains of an early Christian church; two Corinthian capitals, several broken columns of different sizes, lintels, and some large well-dressed stones scattered about the village.
 Here is a Greek inscription on a stone, and a cross on another stone.
 There is a wine-press, rock-cut cisterns, and a dolmen near this village."

+Geography

 Climate

 It is about 950 m above sea level and thus is dry in the summers and wet in the winter.
 The average temperature can dip below 0 C in the winter months of December, January and February.
 During the spring the weather is temperate and mild.
 The summer is dry and can reach about 35 C during the day.
 Most of the rainfall, which is about 10-16 in, is in the winter months and spring.